1. The Parents

 4. The Process

 Be prepared that the process to adopt from Haiti is a lengthy one.
 Once you have chosen your accredited adoption provider and completed your home study, your dossier gets submitted to IBESR, which approves families to adopt and matches families to children.
+Haiti is a party to the Hague Convention.

 Once you receive approval and a referral for a specific child, you will receive a file of information via your agency on the child.
 You have two weeks to make an informed decision about accepting the referral.
 Upon acceptance, travel arrangements are made for your first trip, focused on bonding with the child whose referral you have accepted.